-Baingan Bharta – Smokey, Oven-Roasted Eggplant Curry
+Baingan Bharta – Smoky, Oven-Roasted Eggplant Curry

-Like Tandoori chicken, baingan bharta was traditionally prepared in a tandoor or a charcoal oven.
+Like Tandoori chicken, Baingan Bharta was traditionally prepared in a tandoor or a charcoal oven.
 But you don’t need a tandoor or even a grill.
 You can achieve the same, smoky flavor using your oven’s broil function.

 And now…A Baingan Bharta Story

 “I nailed it,” I said to my husband when he answered my call.
 I was referring to my Baingan Bharta recipe, of course – the one I tried countless times but never seemed to achieve to perfection.
 The next couple of minutes were spent with me detailing how delicious it turned out.
 After we hung up, I wondered if I overhyped it and if it would live up to how much I bragged about it.
 I quickly shrugged that thought though.
 Hopefully not…

 Later that night, I hurriedly glanced at him in an attempt to read his facial expression after his first bite.
 “You nailed it,” he nodded, smiling with enthusiasm.
 Then he spent the next couple of minutes detailing how delicious it was (without any coercion 😉 ).

 Tips for cooking the perfect Baingan Bharta

 - Choose an eggplant that seems light for its size.
 Those are the ones with fewer seeds and therefore less bitterness.

 - To make sure you get the distinct, smoky, oomph factor of this dish, be sure to broil (or grill) the eggplant until it’s completely soft from the inside and burnt on the outside.
 Toward the end, there will be a smoky aroma coming from the oven.
 Don’t worry, you’re not burning the house down.
 It’s all part of the plan.
 When peeling, make sure to get as much flesh as possible close to the skin.
 Use a spoon to make this easier.